Iran's high reported mortality rate for coronavirus raises questions

 WASHINGTON — Iran has the highest reported number of deaths from the coronavirus outside China, raising questions about how the government is handling the public health crisis and whether the often secretive regime has been fully transparent about the extent of the outbreak.

 Apart from China, where it was first detected in December, Iran has recorded the most deaths from the new form of coronavirus.
-There have been 2,715 deaths in China, out of a total of more than 78,000 confirmed cases.
+There have been 2,747 deaths in China, out of a total of at least 78,497 confirmed cases.

 Coronavirus continues to spread across Asia and EuropeFeb.
 25, 202002:02

-But Iran's reported mortality rate — about 14 percent — surpasses the rate for other countries by a dramatic margin.
-At the center of the outbreak in Hubei province in China, the reported mortality rate is estimated at 2 percent.
-In South Korea, 11 patients have died out of 1,146 cases, for a reported mortality rate of slightly less than 1 percent.
+But Iran's reported mortality rate — about 11 percent — surpasses the rate for other countries by a dramatic margin.
+China's reported mortality rate is currently at 3.5 percent.
+In South Korea, 13 patients have died out of 1,766 cases, for a reported mortality rate of slightly less than 1 percent.
 A U.S. soldier is among those infected in South Korea.

+Four doctors in Iran who are familiar with how authorities are handling the outbreak, including two who work at hospitals where infected patients have been treated, told an NBC News reporter in New York that the total number of those infected is likely substantially higher than the number released by health authorities.

+A top official in Iran, Masoumeh Ebtekar, the highest ranking woman in Iran’s government and a vice president for women and family affairs, has tested positive for the corona virus, state media reported, the latest senior official to contract the COVID-19 illness.
+Ebtekar, the English-speaking spokesperson for the group of Iranian students who seized hostages at the U.S. embassy in Tehran in 1979, was captured in a photo attending a meeting with Iranian President Hassan Rouhani on Wednesday.

 Amid a shortage of surgical masks and hand sanitizer in shops, public health experts say Iran could become the hub of a major outbreak across the Middle East, especially given its porous borders with unstable countries at war or in turmoil.